GaryJones/visual-subtitle/readme.txt

 == Installation ==

-1. Unzip and upload `geoplugin-currency-shortcode` folder to the `/wp-content/plugins/` directory
+1. Unzip and upload `visual-subtitle` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==